YoruAlptraum/my-website/README.md

-# Hello, wellcome to my website's github page
+# Hello, welcome to my website's github page

-Sketched on figma and made with sveltekit
+Sketched on figma and made with svelte

 Feel free to let me know if there are any issues with the site